julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, September 25, 2024.
+Thursday, September 26, 2024.
 Quote of the day:

-> "Life without fun is too boring." - Natasha Yakovleva
+> "Let not your heart be offended with anyone… Beware!
+Beware! lest ye offend any heart." - Abdu'l-Baha